ahmedhindi/datapipe/README.md

 ### use cases
 * Creating simple data pipelines using an intuitive interface.
-* Handling the defeasances between development data and the data available in production.
+* Handling the differences  between development data and the data available in production.

 ### example